-If the timestamp in the PA-ENC-TS-ENC preauthenticator differs from the current KDC time by more than pktcKdcToMtaMaxClockSkew then KDC MUST reply with a clock skew error message and the MTA MUST respond to this error message as specified in section 6.4.2.1.2.1.1.
+If the timestamp in the PA-ENC-TS-ENC preauthenticator differs from the current KDC time by more than the acceptable clock skew then KDC MUST reply with a clock skew error message.
+The MTA MUST respond to this error message as specified in section 6.4.2.1.2.1.1

 If the realm, target server name (e.g., the name of the KDC), along with the client name, time and microsecond fields from the PA-ENC-TS-ENC preauthenticator match any recently-seen such tuples, the KRB_AP_ERR_REPEAT error MUST be returned.
-The KDC MUST remember any such preauthenticator presented within pktcKdcToMtaMaxClockSkew, so that a replay attempt is guaranteed to fail.
+The KDC MUST remember any such preauthenticator presented within acceptable clock skew period, so that a replay attempt is guaranteed to fail.

-If the Application Server loses track of any authenticator presented within pktcKdcToMtaMaxClockSkew, it MUST reject all requests until the clock skew interval has passed.
+If the Application Server loses track of any authenticator presented within the acceptable clock skew period, it MUST reject all requests until the acceptable clock skew interval has passed.